yonisimian/cpp-proposals/Extended Structured Binding.md

 ### Proposal

-We've explored several syntactic approaches to this problem, guided by the following principles: avoiding parsing ambiguities, maintaining a high degree of intuition, and leveraging existing language features where possible.
-Below are the two most promising options.

-#### Option 1: The `&` Symbol

-This option extends the `auto` structured binding syntax to use the `&` symbol inside the binding list to denote a binding to an existing variable.
+Extend the `auto` structured binding syntax to use the `&` symbol inside the binding list to denote a binding to an existing variable.

 **Syntax:**